 Eligible Countries: All African countries

-About the Award: This is in line with the decision of the Peace and Security Council (PSC) via the communiqué of its 807th meeting held on 8th November 2018 on Youth, Peace and Security.
+About the African Union, African Youth Ambassadors For Peace (AYAP): The African Union, African Youth Ambassadors For Peace (AYAP) is in line with the decision of the Peace and Security Council (PSC) via the communiqué of its 807th meeting held on 8th November 2018 on Youth, Peace and Security.
 The Council requested the AU Commission to appoint the AYAP to work with the AU Youth Envoy in championing the promotion of peace and security across the continent.
 It is within this context, that the PSD is launching the call for application to eligible African youth.

-The AYAP, working under the direct supervision of the leadership of the Peace and Security Department of the AUC shall champion the promotion and advocacy of youth participation in peace and security issues at the regional level and across Africa.
+The African Union, African Youth Ambassadors For Peace (AYAP), working under the direct supervision of the leadership of the Peace and Security Department of the AUC shall champion the promotion and advocacy of youth participation in peace and security issues at the regional level and across Africa.
 Specifically, the AYAP will promote the actualization of the five priorities of the Continental Framework on Youth, Peace and Security, which are guided by Article 17 of the AU Youth Charter (2006) and the United Nations Security Council Resolution Council (UNSCR) 2250 (2015) – (See Terms of Reference in session III for guidance).

 Type: Volunteer (Internship)